Sri Lanka holds its breath as new PM fights to save economy

 Sri Lanka has suspended repayment of nearly $7 billion in foreign debt due this year.
 It owes $26 billion through 2026 out of a total of $51 billion.

-In such a volatile situation, Wickremsinghe has been able to bring some transparency and rationality that was lacking in the previous administration run by the Rajapaksa clan, said Jayatilleka.
+In such a volatile situation, Wickremesinghe has been able to bring some transparency and rationality that was lacking in the previous administration run by the Rajapaksa clan, said Jayatilleka.

 But analysts also say it will be difficult for him to deliver on some of the challenges, especially as he also faces a messy battle to overhaul the constitution and strengthen the powers of Parliament to bring in much-needed reforms.